Cold War: Korean War

 The US initially seemed to follow containment, only pushing back North Korea across the 38th Parallel and restoring South Korea's sovereignty while allowing North Korea's survival as a state.
-However, the success of the Inchon landing inspired the US/UN forces to pursue a rollback strategy instead and to overthrow communist North Korea, thereby allowing nationwide elections under U.N. auspices.
+However, the success of the Inchon landing inspired the US/UN forces to pursue a rollback strategy instead and to overthrow communist North Korea, thereby allowing nationwide elections under UN auspices.
 General Douglas MacArthur then advanced into North Korea.
-The Chinese, fearful of a possible US invasion, sent in a large army and pushed the U.N. forces back below the 38th parallel.
+The Chinese, fearful of a possible US invasion, sent in a large army and pushed the UN forces back below the 38th parallel.
 The episode was used to support the wisdom of the containment doctrine as opposed to rollback.
 The Communists were later pushed to roughly around the original border, with minimal changes.
 Among other effects, the Korean War galvanised NATO to develop a military structure.
 The Korean Armistice Agreement was approved in July 1953.